 - Assault by caregivers

 The Nursing Home Reform Act of 1987 enacted residents’ rights in all Medicaid and Medicare certified nursing homes from elder care abuse or neglect.
 Here in Washington, the Legislature provided that the same rights apply to all residents of assisted living facilities as well.
-Washington law allows for claims to be brought by the person suffering the assault or neglect, their family members, or representatives even after the death of the injured person.
+Washington law allows for claims to be brought by the person suffering the assault or elder neglect in Seattle, their family members, or representatives even after the death of the injured person.

 Statute of Limitations on Neglect